 “There’s a reason the gig economy is so hot – it can be fun and financially fruitful,” said Brian Ford, financial well-being executive at SunTrust.
 “For some, a side hustle is a creative outlet outside of the daily grind.
 For many others, it’s a means to achieving the financial confidence and freedom to live life on their own terms.
 Whether the goal is to earn extra cash or take a side gig full-time, there are tools and services to help people propel their side hustle forward.”

 So, what gets in the way of taking a fringe earning situation full time?

-The overwhelming majority of those looking to make their side hustle their main gig face obstacles from not having enough time to dedicate to it (36 percent) to not having enough financial capital (30 percent).
+The overwhelming majority of those surveyed who are looking to make their side hustle their main gig face obstacles from not having enough time to dedicate to it (36 percent) to not having enough financial capital (30 percent).

 Here are some tips to help would-be full time entrepreneurs make the grade in the school of side hustle: